off-by-some/contrakit/README.md

 ## What is Contrakit?

 Most tools treat disagreement as error—something to iron out until every model or expert agrees.
 But not all clashes are noise.
 Some are structural: valid perspectives that simply refuse to collapse into one account. **Contrakit is the first Python toolkit to measure that irreducible tension**, and to treat it as information—just as Shannon treated randomness.

 Our work has shown it's not only measurable, but it's useful too.

-It tells you things like:

-1. How close can all perspectives get to a single account? (agreement $α^\star$)
-2. How expensive is it to pretend they agree? (contradiction bits $K(P)$)
-3. Which contexts drive the conflict? (witness weights $λ^\star$)

-Think of it as an information-theoretic microscope for disagreement.
-Just as entropy priced *randomness*, Contrakit prices *contradiction*—so you can see exactly what it costs to flatten diverse perspectives into one.
+## But What Does it Do, Practically?

+It's a general-purpose yardstick for measuring disagreement.
+We've used contrakit to quantify structural tension across several domains.

+* In quantum systems, $K(P)$ measures "how quantum" a system is—whether you're looking at Bell inequalities, KCBS polytopes, or magic squares, the measure stays consistent and comparable ([quantum examples](examples/quantum/)).
+* In neural networks, $K(P)$ computed from task structure alone predicts minimum hallucination rates before any training happens ([hallucination experiments](examples/hallucinations/)).
+* In statistical paradoxes like Simpson's, $K(P)$ reveals exactly how much the aggregated view contradicts the stratified view ([statistical examples](examples/statistics/)).

 ## Quickstart
 > **⚠️ Under Construction**: This project is currently under active development.
 Currently i'm in the process of translating all of my Coq formalizations, notebooks, and personal scripts into API functionality and documentation.
 The core functionality is ready to use, but APIs, documentation, and features will change.